Isuranga-2001/LOINCtoFHIR/README.md

 3. **Output**
    The combined CodeSystem resource will be exported as `loincCodeSystem.json` (or the specified file name) in the project root directory.

-## Error Handling

-- If the script encounters an error while reading the CSV file, it will print an error message and terminate.
-- Any issues during the export process will also be logged to the console.

 ## License